Dhundhul (Luffa cylindrical)

 A large loofa or a smaller piece on a handle or rope makes a great back scratcher.
 They can be cut into many shapes for scrubbing pads, padding, and other craft uses.
 Cut the sponges lengthwise and remove the core to make sheets of sponge material.
 These sheets of luffa material can be sewn into items like table hot pads, sandals, bath mats, hats, or anything else you can imagine.

-The luffa flowers and fruits are soft and edible when young and are sometimes cooked and eaten like squash or okra.
+Edible Uses: The luffa flowers and fruits are soft and edible when young and are sometimes cooked and eaten like squash or okra.
 Loofah has been an important food source in many Asian cultures.
 The leaves and vines should not be eaten.
 When crushed, they produce a bitter compound and smell that seems to repel insects and animals.
 It is similar to the bitterness sometimes found in cucumbers, a close plant relative also in the Cucurbitaceae family.
-We don’t know what this stuff is, maybe some bright botanist or biochemist can fill us in and we’ll post it here.
 According to some sources a fellow named Wehmer identified a substance known as luffeine for the bitterness of Luffa acutangula, a related species grown commonly for food.

 Small luffa fruits often are eaten but disclaim any legal responsibility for any bad reactions anyone might have from consuming luffa.
 Unknown allergy potential.
 Eat at your own risk.
 Some luffa varieties may produce fruits that are too bitter to eat.
 Peeling the skin off removes some of the bitterness.
-If it tastes bad, don’t eat it.
-The half dozen varieties we’ve grown have all tasted good to us.
-Edible luffa can be found sometimes in markets with Asian style vegetables.
-We like them sliced in a stir fry or just sauteed in a little olive oil.
+If it tastes bad, don’t eat it .
+Th Edible luffa can be found sometimes in markets with Asian style vegetables.
+People like them sliced in a stir fry or just sauteed in a little olive oil.
 Seasoning with a dash of soy sauce and cayenne pepper makes a tasty appetizer.
 The flowers have a crunchy green flavor similar to celery or cucumber.
 They make a colorful salad.
 The edible size fruits taste something like a cross between a zucchini and a cucumber.

 Medicinal Uses: